Jump to:

 Supplemental assessment tools

-If patients have exertional on-joint related leg symptoms but has normal or borderline resting ABI, exercise treadmill ABI is recommended.
-A ≥ 20% decrease in ABI after exercise is an abnormal treadmill ABI and is diagnostic for PAD.
-An alternative to treadmill testing is the pedal plantar flexion test.
-2,9
+If patients have exertional on-joint related leg symptoms but have normal or borderline resting ABI, exercise treadmill ABI testing is recommended.
+A ≥20% decrease in ABI after exercise is diagnostic for PAD.
+An alternative to treadmill testing is the pedal plantar flexion test.2,12

-The prognosis of PAD is guarded even with treatment.
-There is greater functional impairment, faster functional decline, and increased rates of mobility loss compared to those without PAD.20 The disease is progressive and patients with ABI ≤0.9 have 3-fold increased risk of all-cause mortality and cardiovascular mortality in both men and women.
-The risk of myocardial infarction (MI) and stroke among PAD patients is comparable to the risk of these events in patients with coronary artery disease.
-14 Compared to men, women are more likely to have acute MI, longer hospital stays, and requiring rehabilitation or nursing home care.
-12,
+The prognosis of PAD varies by stage.
+There is greater functional impairment, faster functional decline, and increased rates of mobility loss compared to those without PAD.15 The disease is progressive and patients with ABI ≤0.9 have a 3-fold increased risk of all-cause mortality and cardiovascular mortality in both men and women.
+The risk of myocardial infarction (MI) and stroke among PAD patients is comparable to the risk of these events in patients with coronary artery disease.16 Compared to men, women are more likely to have acute MI, longer hospital stays, and requiring rehabilitation or nursing home care.17

 Active smoking and second-hand exposure to tobacco smoke plays a significant role as an environmental variable in the progression of PAD.
-Studies have found that tobacco smoke alters the epigenetic state.
-15, 16 Therefore, it is strongly advised to quit smoking and continue ongoing restrictions of smoke exposure in public, at work, and at home.
-2
+Studies have found that tobacco smoke alters the epigenetic state.18,19 Therefore, it is strongly advised to quit smoking and continue ongoing restrictions of smoke exposure in public, at work, and at home.2

 Social role and social support system

 Professional and work life may be impaired because of claudication pain and ischemic wounds.
-This leads to reduced walking capacity and impaired mobility leading to limited exercise and sedentary lifestyle.
-Asymptomatic patients or those with atypical symptoms also experience progressive functional impairment.19
+This leads to reduced walking capacity and impaired mobility leading to limited exercise and a sedentary lifestyle.
+Asymptomatic patients or those with atypical symptoms also experience progressive functional impairment.23

 Rehabilitation Management and Treatments